dikjain/Chat_app/README.md

 Not a Basic Chat App
-Welcome to Not a Basic Chat App, an advanced chat application offering real-time messaging, audio/video calling, status updates, and much more.
+Welcome to Not a Basic Chat App, an advanced chat application offering real-time messaging, status updates, and much more.
 Built with cutting-edge technologies, this app redefines communication.

 i've used ai in this project just to write the complete readme.md as i don't know how to write it and also i have used it to fix issues that i wan't able to fix